w3c/wai-curricula/content/content-author/clear-content.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about font types that provide a good reading experience.
 Assess how students identify font types that provide a good reading experience.
 * Practical &mdash; Give students a piece of content.
-Ask them to make sure its visual appearance is accessible.
-Assess how students ensure sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, and content grouping,   to favor content readability.
+Ask them to collaborate with other team members to ensure an accessible visual appearance.
+Assess how students collaborate with other team members to ensure sufficient contrast ratios, fonts that are easy to read, text spacing, text alignment, and content grouping.
 * Practical &mdash; Give students a piece of text containing instructions.
 Ask them to elaborate on what images they would use to make it easier to understand for users who have difficulty processing text.
 Assess how students understand different uses of imagery to complement text content.
 * Research &mdash; Ask students to research which font types are easier to read and understand.
 Assess how students research which font types are easier to read and understand.